Central Virginia

 • 00:40:07

-I'm just saying that that's the work that's needing to happen right now.
+I'm just saying that that's a- That's the work that's needing to happen right now.

 • 00:40:11